normoes/simpleserver/README.md

 `docker run --rm --net=host simple-server`

+then

 `curl -i http://localhost:8080`

 ---

 A port can be passed to the actual script `simple-server.sh`.
-This configures the server to bind to this port instead of the default port `8080`.
+This configures the server to bind to the new port instead of the default port `8080`.

-Change the port within the docker container to 80:
+Change the port within the docker container to 80.

+This is not really useful, but for the records...

 `docker run --rm -p 8080:80 simple-server 80`

+or

-Change the port on to 80 (using docker run):
+Change the published port on your localhost to 80:

 `docker run --rm -p 80:8080 simple-server`